Ben Elliott (footballer)

-Benjamin Njongoue Elliott (born 5 November 2002) is a professional footballer who plays as a midfielder for EFL League One club Reading.
+Benjamin Njongoue Elliott (born 5 November 2002) is a professional footballer who plays as a midfielder, most recently for EFL League One club Reading.
 Born in England, he represents Cameroon at international level.

 Club career

 Chelsea

 Born in Kingston upon Thames, Elliott joined the academy of Chelsea at the age of eight.
 He suffered a serious knee injury at the age of fifteen, keeping him out for two years.
 Following his return to action, he signed his first professional contract in November 2019.
 He was linked with a move away from The Blues in November 2021, with fellow Premier League side Southampton being strongly linked.

 He was included in Chelsea's under-23 side for 2022–23 pre-season, scoring a goal against American side Real Monarchs in a 2–2 friendly game.
 Later in the same season, he travelled with the senior squad to Abu Dhabi for a warm weather training camp during the Premier League's mid-season break for the 2022 FIFA World Cup.